 Some manufactured chemicals include:

 Careful research should be done to ascertain the contents of any commercial product used.
-They will affect your tank parameters and will harm any other life they come in contact with within your tank.
+They will affect your tank parameters and will harm any other life they come in contact with within your aquarium.

 These methods are relatively simple and cheap if only a few Aiptasia are present and many have reported some success.
 Application is a bit tricky, especially if an Aiptasia is not sitting on an easily accessible horizontal surface.